Conditions for separability in multiqubit systems with an accelerating qubit using a conditional entropy: PURE MULTIQUBIT STATES WITH AN ACCELERATING QUBIT

 Since one of the qubits is accelerating in a non-inertial frame, a simultaneous measurement cannot be done on the inertial and the non-inertial qubits together.
 Hence we proceed our investigations by choosing the $A_1 A_2 \cdots A_{N-1} : R $ bipartition to calculate the AR $ q $-conditional entropy $ S^{ {\text{W}_N}}_q(A_1 A_2 \cdots A_{N-1} | R) $.
 This conditional entropy is evaluated explicitly for the state given in Eq.~(\ref{eq:Nqubit_W}), using the eigenvalues of the reduced system $\rho_{A_1 A_2 \cdots A_{N-1} R}^{\text{W}_N}$ and its subsystem $\rho_{R}^{\text{W}_N}$ and is given by

 This conditional entropy $ S^{\text{W}_N}_q(A_1 A_2 \cdots A_{n-1}|R) $ can be numerically computed for various values of $ N $, $ \lambda $, and $ q $ using the eigenvalue truncation procedure given previously.
-With $k\simeq 10^4$, the $ S^{\text{W}_N}_q(A_1 A_2 \cdots A_{n-1}|R) $ is found to be again non-separable throughout the ranges of system parameters, acceleration $\lambda$ and $q$ .
+With $k\simeq 10^4$, the $ S^{\text{W}_N}_q(A_1 A_2 \cdots A_{n-1}|R) $ is found to be again non-separable throughout the ranges of system parameters, acceleration $\lambda$ and $q$.
 The conditional entropy is plotted for various values of $ N $ and $ \lambda $ for $ q=2 $ in Fig.~\ref{fig:AR_W_n}.
 We observe that irrespective of $ N $, the non-separability of $\rho_{A_1 A_2 \cdots A_{N-1} R}^{ {\text{W}_N}}$ is high at lower values of acceleration and decreases with the increase in acceleration as $ S^{\text{W}_N}_q(A_1 A_2 \cdots A_{n-1}|R) $ tends to $ 0 $ when $ \lambda$ reaches $ 1 $.
 However, as $ N $ increases, the variation of $ S^{\text{W}_N}_q(A_1 A_2 \cdots A_{n-1}|R) $ with respect to $ \lambda $ becomes less steeper.
 Hence, we can conclude that the non-separability of the state $\rho_{A_1 A_2 \cdots A_{N-1} R}^{ {\text{W}_N}}$ reduces as the number of qubits inertial subsystem increases.
 This observation remains true for all values of parameter $ q $.

 To consolidate, all the pure multiqubit GHZ and W states with one of its qubits under acceleration will remain non-separable in the inertial : non-inertial bipartition throughout the ranges of its state parameters, parameter $ q $ and acceleration $\lambda$.
-Moreover, the states are highly non-separable at low acceleration $\lambda$ and they tend towards separability at very high acceleration of $\lambda$ tending to $ 1 $.
+The states are highly non-separable at low acceleration $\lambda$ and tend towards separability at very high acceleration of $\lambda$ tending to $ 1 $.
+Moreover, with one of its qubits under acceleration, the non-separability of the pure multiqubit GHZ and W states becomes steeper while approaching $0$ at large acceleration values $\lambda$ and parameter $q$.
+The non-separability of the pure $N$-qubit GHZ state with one of its qubits being accelerated is independent of the number of qubits, $N$, while for pure $N$-qubit W state, the non-separability decreases with an increase in the number of qubits.
+Consequently, the pure $N$-qubit W state with one of its qubits under acceleration has weaker non-separability than the pure $N$-qubit GHZ state with one of its qubits under acceleration.